modernweb-dev/web/docs/docs/test-runner/browser-launchers/saucelabs.md

 npm i --save-dev @web/test-runner-saucelabs
 ```

-Add the browser launcher to your `web-test-runner.confg.mjs`.
+Add the browser launcher to your `web-test-runner.config.mjs`.
 To set up a local proxy to sauce labs, you first need to create the browser launcher which will share a common connection between all browsers:

 ```js
 import { createSauceLabsLauncher } from '@web/test-runner-saucelabs';